rachelesrogers/rachelesrogers/README.md

 - ⚡ Fun fact: ...
 -->

-:school: PhD Student at the University of Nebraska - Lincoln
+:school: Postdoctoral Research Associate at the University of Nebraska - Lincoln